Hartpury Church of England Primary School, Over Old Road, Hartpury, Gloucestershire, GL19 3BJ

 Children take part in games, gymnastic movement, dance and athletic activities using indoor and outdoor environments where appropriate.
 Children can take part in after school clubs and have the opportunity to compete against other schools.

-In Year 5/6, children go on a residential course for outdoor activities.
+In Years 4/5/6, children go on a residential trip for outdoor activities.

 Children have swimming lessons in Year 1/2.